Chart Color Schemes

 Infrastructure

-Toowoomba - Central has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Toowoomba - Central has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 47 projects likely affecting the area.
-Notable ones include Retirement Village (86 Units) - Single Storey, Mater Dei Primary School Early Years Precinct, Ruthven Street Social and Affordable Housing Development, Fairleigh Residences (The Kitchener).
-The following list details those most relevant.
+AreaSearch identified 47 projects that could affect the region.
+Notable initiatives include the Retirement Village with 86 single-storey units, Grants for Growth Infrastructure Plan, Mater Dei Primary School Early Years Precinct, and Ruthven Street Social and Affordable Housing Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.